ujjshan/ujjshan/README.md

 - 👋 Hi, I’m ujjwal shandilya
-- 👀 I’m good with artifial intelligence and machine learning coding.
+- 👀 I’m good with artificial intelligence and machine learning coding.
 - 🌱 I’m currently studing in International university of applied science germany.
 - 📫 you can reach me on my mail ujjshan@gmail.com